-After years of discussion, the 193 member countries of the United Nations have at last agreed what needs to be done over the next 15 years to tackle the biggest problems facing mankind such as hunger, poverty, climate change etc. They are now trying to mobilise the resources and commitments to take effective action.
-However, all this activity / discussion seems to be happening at some remote, distant and high levels, beyond the reach or influence of ordinary persons.
-Sadly, a surprising number of ordinary people around the world still do not even know that 17 Sustainable Development Goals (SDGs) have now been agreed by governments for action to be taken on these Global problems.
+In 2015, after years of discussion, the 193 member countries of the United Nations agreed what needs to be done by 2030 to tackle the biggest problems facing Mankind such as hunger, poverty, climate change etc. Governments are now mobilising the resources and commitments to take effective action.
+However, all this activity / discussion seems to be happening at some remote, distant and high level, beyond the reach or influence of ordinary people.
+Sadly, a surprising number of ordinary people still do not even know that 17 Sustainable Development Goals (SDGs) have been agreed by Governments to action these global problems.

 These 17 SDGs can be grouped for convenience into 5 general areas of activity and action relating to People (5 SDGs), Planet (5 SDGs), Prosperity (5 SDGs), Peace (1 SDG) and Partnerships (1 SDG).
-Twitter feeds relating to ongoing activities in these 5 Ps are included in this website.
-Possible activities and actions for individuals to choose from have, for convenience, also been grouped into these same 5 areas of activity.
+Twitter feeds relating to ongoing activities in these 5 Ps are available from this website.

-What can you do? (wcydo? or wich-ee-do?) offers individuals information, advice and encouragement to make a commitment to take some small helpful actions regularly in their normal daily life.
-If individuals then also encourage and motivate family and friends to participate and commit to similar small actions or tasks in one of these areas, we can gradually build a global movement of thousands of concerned individuals.
-Such persons, in combination with many other organisations, like-minded individuals and concerned citizens around the world, can collectively make a huge impact and help create a better, fairer world for everyone, as well as protecting our planet for future generations.
+What Can You Do?
+(WCYDo? or wich-ee-do?) offers individuals information, advice and encouragement to make a commitment to taking small helpful actions in their normal daily life.
+If individuals then encourage and motivate family and friends to participate and commit to similar actions, we can gradually build a global movement of concerned individuals.
+Such a Community, in combination with other like-minded organisations, can collectively make an impact and help create a better, fairer World for everyone - protecting our planet for future generations.